COVID-19 Information Read the Latest

 The effects of this disease can be severe, leading to death.

-The symptoms of infantile Krabbe disease normally occur by the time a baby is six months old.
+The symptoms of infantile Krabbe disease often start around six months old.

-As the disease progresses, other symptoms may include:
+As the disease gets worse, other symptoms may include:

 In some states, but not all, doctors routinely test newborns for Krabbe disease.

-It's vital for treatment that doctors diagnose the disease as soon as possible.
+For treatment, doctors must diagnose the disease as soon as possible.

 If a doctor diagnosed your child with Krabbe disease, we want you to know you're not alone.
 The Center for Rare Disease Therapy is here to help.

-To make an appointment for your child or refer a patient for Krabbe disease care, contact us by:
+To make an appointment for your child or refer a child for Krabbe disease care, contact us by:

-You can expect your first visit to take from 4 hours to several days.
+Your first visit can take four hours to several days.

-If surgery might be a good option, we'll discuss the details.
-We'll let you know how you and your child can prepare for surgery.
+We'll discuss the details if a transplant might be a good option.
+We'll let you know how you and your child can prepare.

-Before you leave, please feel free to ask us about your child's Krabbe disease diagnosis, treatment, or anything else on your mind.
+Before you leave, please ask us about your child's Krabbe disease diagnosis, treatment, or anything else on your mind.

-You can expect to meet with Dr. Escolar to review results and explain next steps during your visit.
+You can expect to meet with our team to review the testing results and explain the next steps during your visit.

 The best care approach happens when we merge our Krabbe disease expertise with your knowledge of what’s best for your child.